-Clipless versus flats: what does science say? - MBR
+Clipless versus flats: which pedal system is best for mountain biking? - MBR

 According to sports scientist Will Harrison, “The type of pedal we use will alter technique and the lines we choose.
 Clipless can knock our confidence at first, however they can help us with better power, control and efficiency”.

-That’s exactly what we wanted to test- do clipless really affect power that much?
+So we put it to the test: do clipless really affect power that much?
 We jumped onto the Wattbike and found a big difference.

 Will explains the results: “Mountain biking is about being as effortless and smooth as we can.
 A lot of our bike control comes through our pedals and how we get the power down.
-Clipless pedals mean we’re connected to the bike.
-It means our cadence can be more fluid, the power transfer in each revolution can be smoother and the combined push/pull gives us more immediate acceleration.
-This shows in our results”.
+Clipless pedals mean we’re connected to the bike.”

+“It means our cadence can be more fluid, the power transfer in each revolution can be smoother and the combined push/pull gives us more immediate acceleration.
+This shows in our results.”

+But the answer isn’t quite as clear cut at this, as flat pedals have their benefits, and some conditions and environments favour the flat pedal, not to mention personal preference.
+Downhill and enduro rider Sam Hill, with multiple wins under his belt, certainly doesn’t seem to have any issues putting down power and performance with flat pedals.

-We can’t forget that flat pedals have their own benefits though – most importantly they’ll help us build confidence and skill set on technical sections.
+Flat pedals help us build confidence and skill set on technical sections.
 As for fun factor, we all know flats clinch that round as we can throw our weight around the bike.
 Of course our test doesn’t account for everything on the trail but we should look at it in broader terms.
 “If we want to be more efficient and explosive then clipless pedals are definitely the way forward”.

 Top tips on pedal set-up

-Rider, racer and coach Sandy Plenty is on hand to give us some tips on pedal set-up:
+Rider, racer and coach Sandy Plenty of The Trailhead bike shop is on hand to give us some tips on pedal set-up:

 1. How can you say you don’t like them if they haven’t been tried?
 Clipless pedals feel awkward at first and everyone’s slower to start with.
-Give it at-least 5 rides before deciding if they’re for you.
+Give it at least 5 rides before deciding if they’re for you.

 2. It’s all about muscle memory!
 Spend time setting up cleats so there is less of a difference between flats.
 Try and get your feet in the same comfortable position you’re used to normally.